dansholds/grapple-comps-min/content/posts/14384-nevada-brazilian-jiu-jitsu-federation-championship-nbjjf-las-vegas-2024.md

 FAMILY DISCOUNT

-Nevada Brazilian Jiu Jitsu Federation Championship offers family discounts for immediate family members competing in the same event:
+Nevada Brazilian Jiu Jitsu Federation Championship offers family discounts for immediate family members competing in the same event-

 For 2 family members, the discount is $20